masuvern/barinsta/.github/ISSUE_TEMPLATE/ban_report.md

 ## Answer honestly.
 Check accordingly to your situation.

 - [ ] I had prior rule violations on Instagram, specifically:
-- [ ] I have admitted the use of InstaGrabber on Instagram.
+- [ ] I have admitted the use of Barinsta on Instagram.
-- [ ] I have admitted the use of InstaGrabber to a friend who uses Instagram.
+- [ ] I have admitted the use of Barinsta to a friend who uses Instagram.
 - [ ] I have modified the source code of the app that I use, other than what is present in this repo.
 Specifically:

 ## Describe your case, including your usage pattern, but without private information.